Reviewed By:

 Ovulation is the process when the ovary releases an egg as part of the normal female reproductive cycle.
 It typically happens in the middle of a menstrual cycle (about 2 weeks after the end of the period).
 At the time of ovulation, some women may feel some cramping or lower abdominal pain that resolves by itself.
 This is called mid-cycle pain (mittelschmerz), and it can occasionally cause some mild bleeding or spotting along with it.
 If there is no other cause for the pain or bleeding, this is not considered to be harmful.

-Cancer of the uterus (womb).
-The vast majority of women develop post-menopausal bleeding as their first symptom of uterine cancer.
-Risk factors include age with most cases appearing after menopause, a history of estrogen-only hormone treatment, and obesity.
-Diagnosis is after pelvic exam, ultrasound, biopsy and other scans to determine whether the cancer has spread.
+The vast majority of women develop post-menopausal bleeding as their first symptom of uterine cancer or cancer of the womb.
+Risk factors include age, with most cases appearing after menopause, a history of estrogen-only hormone treatment, and obesity.
+Diagnosis is after a pelvic exam, ultrasound, biopsy and other scans to determine whether the cancer has spread.

 Sometimes, Bleeding between periods may be related to these serious diseases: